NE Miata: Next-Gen Miata – What to Expect

 We do not anticipate any NE Miata engines to grow beyond the current car’s 2.0-liter displacement, as Mazda is committed to keeping the MX-5 weight as low as possible.

-With the addition of gas-electric hybrid technology to the Mazda Miata, the next-gen MX-5 may be a bit heavier than previous models.
+With the addition of gas-electric hybrid technology to the Mazda Miata, the next-gen MX-5 NE may be a bit heavier than previous models.
 Still, the NE Miata hybrid should gain significant power over current and past MX-5 models to offset this potential weight gain.

 Many would agree it’s time Mazda offers a more powerful engine in the next-generation Miata, even if it’s only an available option.